uxlfoundation/open-source-working-group/project-infrastructure/project-ci-documentation.md

 | Codeplay | CPU aarch64 | Linux | Cloud-based | Yes | Available until 31 May |
 | Codeplay | Intel GPU Battlemage B580 | Linux | 1 | No | |

+The following sections gather together for each UXL Foundation project the minimum CI requirements so that contributions can be received with confidence that sufficient testing has been done.
+Currently much of the project CI is hosted by internal corporate infrastructure, and is separated from the open source repositories.

+This initiative is being kicked off to bring as much public CI as is possible for the UXL Foundation projects.

 oneDNN
 ======

 Representative: Vadim Pirogov
+Support contact for CI:

 *Existing public CI*

 | Owner | Type | OS | Number | Active? | How to access logs |
 | --- | --- | --- | --- | --- | --- |
 | ? | ? | ? | ? | ? | ? |

+*Required Public CI Infrastruture Needed To Confidently Accept Contributions*

 | Instruction set architecture | Hardware Vendor | Processor Type | Operating System |
 | --- | --- | --- | --- |